URLshorty/api/README.md

 #
 ## Overview

-Welcome to the **URLshorty API** at <https://url-shorty-api.herokuapp.com/>, a consumable API for URL shortening with optional user features.
+Welcome to the **URLshorty API** at <https://url-shorty-api.herokuapp.com/>, a publicly consumable, CORS-enabled API for URL shortening with optional user features.

 ## Table of Contents